rensorapps/displayover/README.md

 Works well in conjunction with QuickTime for screen recording.

+## Installing

+The easiest way to install DispLayover is [via the Apple App Store](https://apps.apple.com/us/developer/rensor/id1690772447).

+See the "Building" section if you want to build and run it on your own.

 ## Buy Us a Coffee!

 We're just two indie devs making (hopefully) useful apps.